-The Patient Homepage UI allows the patient to view their trip details such as trip duration, distance, and route.
-Also provided is a button to redirect the patient to their account settings where they can update their credentials and request the collected raw sensor data.
+The Patient Homepage UI simply has text to indicate that the app is tracking their drive.
+Also provided is a button to redirect the patient to their account settings, where they can update their credentials and request the collected raw sensor data (Figure 06).